Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   - **Output Data Transfer to Host:** Next Kernels Compute has no dependency on output data calculated by current kernel call and transferred back to host.
 The output data transfer for current compute can continue in background while next kernel compute can start.

  In nutshell this dependency analysis clarifies and reveals that:
-  - while kernel is processing current data block host can start sending next input data block for next kernel compute
+  - While kernel is processing current data block host can start sending next input data block for next kernel compute
   - kernel/CU can start processing next input data block as soon as it becomes available
   - the output data transfer to host (produced by kernel/CU execution) can start as soon as current kernel/CU call finishes and continue in background while kernel/CU starts processing next input block.